HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## Windows

 ### Underlying Technology Stack
 The underlying technology stake would be the WeChat injector, which is an application of reverse engineering.
-The idea comes from the GitHub repository.
-It supports the injection of WeChat through IDA, which is a tool could directly read the source code of WeChat.
+The original author is from a GitHub public repo.
+The process is to use Cheat Engine to reference

 ### General Structure
 ### Front End